Home

 Auto-pilot

 There is much to be gained from pausing.
 But you must learn to self observe and notice your transitions first.
 Watch yourself as you move from one task to the next.
-How many transitions take place like you’re on autopilot.
+How many transitions take place like you’re on autopilot?

-Thankfully you can break out of auto-pilot and it’s quite simple.
+Thankfully you can break out of your ADHD auto-pilot and it’s quite simple.
 It does mean paying attention though.
 Try to pay attention to your many transitions through the day.
 When you leave the house in the morning, when you start your email, when you take a coffee, when you ignore the time and stay an extra hour, when you pass over your expenses for email.
 Each is a transition demands an earlier decision – “what shall I do next”.
 There are hundreds of transitions in your normal day and hundreds of decisions too.

 Pause and reflect

 Once your awareness grows of these transitions, you can choose to pause, to defer the next task, and to reflect on your choices.
 The longer you reflect, the more criteria you can consider.
 When you consider the next task, ask is this task in my best interests, would another task better serve me.
-Reflect on options, on the future, on goals and requirements before you make the next transition.
+Reflect on options, on the future, on goals and requirements before you make the next impulsive ADHD transition.

 Try pausing and reflecting, maybe there is a more valuable, rewarding and beneficial task or activity that you could be doing right now.